hermannm/hermannm.dev/content/index_page.md

       - /ipfinder
 ---

-Hello there!
+Hi!
 I'm Hermann Mørkrid, a software developer and Computer Science graduate from Norway.
 I mostly do web development (backend and frontend) and some hobby game development.
 Click the projects below to read more about things I've done!